 Eating healthy isn't all about fat and calories but also maximizing nutrients.
-Turmeric, which provides the yellow coloring of many Indian dishes, might have anti-cancer, anti-inflammatory and antioxidant effects, according to the National Center of Complementary and Alternative Health Medicine.
+Turmeric, which provides the yellow coloring of many Indian dishes, might have anti-cancer, anti-inflammatory and antioxidant effects, according to the National Center for Complementary and Integrative Health.
 More research is needed to confirm these effects, however.

 Tandoori items are made in a traditional clay oven called a tandoor.
 Because of the method of cooking, the dishes tend to be lean.
 Look for tandoori chicken or shrimp for a low-calorie, low-fat entree.

 An Indian meal might seem incomplete without naan, but it's also a source of empty calories.
 Instead, order a side of roti, a whole-wheat bread, if you feel that you must have a side of bread at all.